DustinChristians/template-netcore8-domain/README.md

 - NUnit tests for the existing messages, users and settings repositories.
 There are also unit tests for the Event Log Cleanup scheduled task.

 ## Creating a New Project from this Template
+- Before proceeding, make sure Visual Studio is closed.
+Then, follow the PowerShell script instructions below to automatically rename "CompanyName" and "ProjectName" to your chosen names.
 - Edit the RenameScript.ps1 PowerShell script and change the $a variable to CompanyName.ProjectName and the $b variable to YourCompanyName.YourProjectName to remame all directories, files and code instances of CompanyName.ProjectName to your CompanyName and your ProjectName.
 Do the same thing again for CompanyNameProjectName and YourCompanyNameYourProjectName.
-- To run the PowerShell script, open PowerShell, navigate to the directoty with the script and run the following command: `powershell.exe -executionpolicy bypass -file .\RenameScript.ps1`
+- To run the PowerShell script, open PowerShell, navigate to the directory with the script and run the following command: `powershell.exe -executionpolicy bypass -file .\RenameScript.ps1`

 ## Localhost Spinup Instructions
 - Clone this repository and open it in Visual Studio 2022.